-The Career Pathways Initiative is a state-funded workforce development program designed to encourage parents with children living in the home to earn an education and enhance job skills which will make them a more marketable employee and increase their earning potential.
+The Career Pathways Initiative seeks to help modest-income parents gain workplace skills leading to economic self-sufficiency and reduced reliance on public assistance.
+It seeks to provide employers in key industries in Arkansas with skilled workers.
+The initiative accomplishes these goals by improving the level of engagement among educators and employers to generate work opportunities for students and serve private sector workforce needs.
 The Career Pathways office is designed to be a one-stop-shop for helping students enroll in college, assist in applying for financial aid, academic advising, basic skills enhancement through computer software programs, career counseling, financial assistance for books, fees, tuition, childcare, and transportation expenses.

-Students who qualify for Career Pathways will have a child under the age of 21 living in the home and meet income guidelines.
+The Career Pathways Initiative serves custodial and non-custodial parents of children under the age of 21.
+This includes parents who are or have been involved in the justice system and minor parents between the ages of 18-24.
 All students on campus are eligible for academic and advising services; financial assistance will be awarded to eligible students and is limited to grant funding availability.
 All services are available to Career Pathways students at all sites, and Career Pathways staff are available Monday through Friday, 8:00 to 4:30.
 Career Pathways staff can be contacted by phone at 870.368.7371 or via email at careerpathways@ozarka.edu.